scottishgovernment/economicactionplan.mygov.scot/pages/people/outcomes-for-children.md

 ## ‘Scotland’s Enterprising Schools’

-We are supporting Young Enterprise Scotland to deliver ‘Scotland’s Enterprising Schools’ to ensure a future involving enterprising activity is valid and viable for all young Scots.
+We are supporting Young Enterprise Scotland to deliver ‘[Scotland's Enterprising Schools](http://enterprisingschools.scot/)’ to ensure a future involving enterprising activity is valid and viable for all young Scots.

 ## Key resources: